uf-robopi/CavePI_AUV/Readme.md

-This repository contains the design files, operational codes, and digital twin system's packages for the **CavePI AUV**.
-Please refer to the following folders for more details.
+This repository contains the design files, operational codes, and digital twin system's packages for the **CavePI AUV** (Autonomous Underwater Vehicle) from the RoboPI group at ECE, UF.
+The paper is accepted for publication at the Robotics: Science and Systems (RSS-2025).

 <p align="center">
   <img src="/assets/CavePI_Ginnie.gif" alt="cavepi_field" width="55%">